Created: 10/02/2014 9:52 AM WHEC.com

-WASHINGTON (AP) — U.S. health officials have warned for months that someone infected with Ebola could unknowingly carry the virus to this country, and there is word now that it has happened: A traveler in a Dallas hospital became the first patient diagnosed in the U.S.
+WASHINGTON (AP) — U.S. health officials have warned for months that someone infected with Ebola could unknowingly carry the virus to this country.
+Now it has happened: A traveler in a Dallas hospital became the first patient diagnosed in the U.S.

 Texas health officials said there were no other suspected cases in the state, and the Centers for Disease Control and Prevention immediately sought to calm fears that one case would spread widely.

-"There is no doubt in my mind that we will stop it here," he told a news conference in Atlanta on Tuesday.
+"There is no doubt in my mind that we will stop it here," he said.

 Some questions and answers about the case: